chessnutech/EasyLinkSDK/README.md

 Changes include:

-- Greatly improved documentation, including Doxygen support
+- Greatly improved documentation, including Doxygen support.
+- Added a safer method to retrieve recorded games from internal storage.
+  Normally, the SDK's default method will automatically delete the recorded game from storage, even when the retrieval failed.
+The added method is helpful, for example, for testing or dry-running retrieval.
-- Additional, more detailed code examples
+- Additional, more detailed code examples.
-- Supports [just](https://github.com/casey/just) to run most common commands like clean, configure, build, docs, run (see [justfile](justfile))
+- Supports [just](https://github.com/casey/just) to run most common commands like clean, configure, build, docs, run (see [justfile](justfile)).
 - GitHub workflow (see [build.yml](.github/workflows/build.yml))

 ---